zebresel-com/mongodm/README.md

 - 1:1, 1:n struct relation mapping and embedding
 - call `Save()`,`Update()`, `Delete()` and `Populate()` directly on document instances
 - call `Select()`, `Sort()`, `Limit()`, `Skip()` and `Populate()` directly on querys
-- validation (default and custom) followed by translated error list (customizable)
+- validation (default and custom with regular expressions) followed by translated error list (customizable)
 - population instruction possible before and after querys
 - `Find()`, `FindOne()` and `FindID()`
 - default handling for `ID`, `CreatedAt`, `UpdatedAt` and `Deleted` attribute